Part 1—Load Gateway and Select Criteria

 1. On the main search page, scroll down to the category, Site Values and Human Uses.
 Click the SET button next to Land Uses Inside Site.

-3. Some of the vegetarians in the club feel strongly that land can be used more efficiently by raising crops for humans instead of for grazing animals.
-They want their support to help ensure that grazing animals don't damage endangered wetlands.
+Some of the members in the club feel strongly that land can be used more efficiently by raising crops for humans instead of for grazing animals.
 Based on that input, your group decides to search for a site that is used for rough or shifting grazing.

 Set Threats to Site